Table tennis China sees another clean sweep, but challenges ahead | ExBulletin

 Table tennis China sees another clean sweep, but challenges ahead

-TOKYO (Reuters) – China will be bidding for a fourth clean run of table tennis medals at the Tokyo Olympics and despite some mixed performances leading up to the Games it will be a big shock if their paddlers are not on the podium once again.
+TOKYO, July 1 (Reuters) – China will be bidding for a fourth clean set of table tennis medals at the Tokyo Olympics and despite some mixed performances leading up to the Games, it will come as a big shock if their paddlers aren’t back on the podium.

 The Asian powerhouse has won 28 of the 32 gold medals awarded in the sport since being added to the program at the 1988 Games, including all eight women’s singles titles.